NativeScript/docs/content/setup/linux.md

 You will need Node, NativeScript CLI (command line interface), Android Studio and a JDK (java development kit).

-**Android Studio** is not strictly necessary &mdash; however it provides an easy to use interface for installing and managing the Android SDKs.
+**Android Studio** is not strictly necessary &mdash; however it provides an easy-to-use interface for installing and managing the Android SDKs.

 To install **Node** follow the [instructions specific to your Linux distribution](https://nodejs.org/en/download/package-manager/).
 We recommend using the latest version, however anything above **Node 12** should be fine.